toptensoftware/moe-js/readme.md

 ### Outer Layout

-When using Moe.JS with Express, you can specify an outer layout file into which the internal view is wrapped.
+When using Moe-js with Express, you can specify an outer layout file into which the internal view is wrapped.

 The name of the layout is determined in the following way: